oss-review-toolkit/ort/docs/README.md

 * *Documenter* * - Generates the outcome of the review, e.g. Open Source notices and annotated [SPDX](https://spdx.org/) files that can be included into your distribution.

-\* Libraries to be be implemented, see our [roadmap](https://github.com/heremaps/oss-review-toolkit/projects/1) for details.
+\* Libraries to be implemented, see our [roadmap](https://github.com/heremaps/oss-review-toolkit/projects/1) for details.

 ## Installation